chjackson/msmbayes/README.md

 It is similar to the [`msm`](https://chjackson.github.io/msm) package.
 It supports the following models:

-* Markov models for intermittently-observed states
+* Markov models for intermittently-observed state data

-* Hidden Markov models for intermittently-observed, misclassified (discrete) states
+* Hidden Markov models for intermittently-observed, misclassified (discrete) state data

-* Phase-type semi-Markov models for intermittently-observed states
+* Phase-type semi-Markov models for intermittently-observed state data

 Models are fitted with Bayesian estimation, via any of the algorithms available in [Stan](http://mc-stan.org), whereas `msm` uses only maximum likelihood.